Non-Markovian Entropy Dynamics in Living Systems from the Keldysh Formalism: Conclusion

-More broadly, the non-Markovian entropy bathtub framework suggests that the lifespan of living systems may be understood as an emergent thermodynamic trajectory shaped by long-range temporal correlations and environmental interactions.
-Future work combining nonequilibrium field theory, stochastic thermodynamics, and biological theory may therefore provide deeper insight into the universal thermodynamic principles that govern development, aging, and the ultimate limits of biological longevity.
+More broadly, the non-Markovian entropy bathtub framework suggests that entropy evolution in living systems may be interpreted as an emergent thermodynamic trajectory shaped by long-range temporal correlations and environmental interactions at a coarse-grained level.
+Future work combining nonequilibrium field theory, stochastic thermodynamics, and biological theory may therefore provide deeper insight into the universal thermodynamic principles underlying memory-driven organization, relaxation, and biological variability.